sttp/Specification/Sections/DataPointStructure.md

 ### Data Point Timestamp

-The timestamp format defined by STTP is defined to accommodate foreseeable use cases and defined requirements for representations of time and elapsed time spans.
-The following defines the binary format of a `Timestamp` in STTP which consists of epoch based whole seconds and any fraction of a second.
+The timestamp format for STTP is defined to accommodate foreseeable use cases and requirements for representations of time and elapsed time spans.
+The following defines the binary format of a `Timestamp` structure which consists of epoch based whole seconds and any fraction of a second.
 The timestamp fraction also includes a bit for indication of a leap-second in progress.

 ```C
 enum {